cpatsches/cpatsches/README.md

 **⋆｡°✩ About Me ✩°｡⋆**

-I’m studying UX and web development, and I’m still a beginner at coding. 👩🏼‍💻
+I’m studying UX and web development, and I’m still a beginner at coding. 👩🏼‍💻 I’m proficient in Figma and hope to work as a UX designer or strategist after I graduate.

 **⋆｡°✩ Things I Love ✩°｡⋆**